 - 1/2 cup roasted and salted peanuts, lightly crushed

-Combine the vegetable broth or vegetarian "chicken" broth, two one-inch pieces of ginger (not the minced ginger), pinch of sugar, rice vinegar, soy sauce, vegetarian oyster sauce and chili paste in a large pot, stirring to combine.
+- Combine the vegetable broth or vegetarian "chicken" broth, two one-inch pieces of ginger (not the minced ginger), a pinch of sugar, rice vinegar, soy sauce, vegetarian oyster sauce, and chili paste in a large pot, stirring to combine.
 This is the broth for your udon noodles.

-In a separate large skillet, heat the minced ginger and garlic in the peanut oil for 2-3 minutes, then add the chopped broccoli and sesame oil.
+- In a separate large skillet, heat the minced ginger and garlic in the peanut oil for 2-3 minutes, then add the sesame oil and chopped broccoli.
 Sautee for a few minutes, until the broccoli is just tender.
 Remove from heat and set aside.

 Note: Although this recipe calls for udon noodles, you could instead use another Asian-style noodle such as soba noodles or even homemade egg noodles.